GuanLab/PSGRN/README.md

 ### Benchmark with BEELINE data and evaluation pipeline

-We have two approaches to run PerturbGBM within the BEELINE evaluation framework:
+We have two approaches to run PSGRN within the BEELINE evaluation framework:

-1. **Integrating PerturbGBM directly into BEELINE**:
+1. **Integrating PSGRN directly into BEELINE**:
-   You can add our PerturbGBM method to the BEELINE pipeline by following the developer guide available [here](https://murali-group.github.io/Beeline/BEELINE.html#developer-guide).
+   You can add our PSGRN method to the BEELINE pipeline by following the developer guide available [here](https://murali-group.github.io/Beeline/BEELINE.html#developer-guide).
 This involves modifying the existing BEELINE codebase to include our method for gene regulatory network (GRN) inference.

-2. **Using BEELINE-provided data in the PerturbGBM pipeline**:
+2. **Using BEELINE-provided data in the PSGRN pipeline**:
-   Alternatively, you can use the data provided by BEELINE within our PerturbGBM pipeline.
+   Alternatively, you can use the data provided by BEELINE within our PSGRN pipeline.
 After generating GRN predictions, incorporate the results into the BEELINE pipeline to compute the evaluation metrics.

    Here is an example of using the data from BEELINE to make inferences
    ```bash